 Khaldun is also the host of the GDL Coffee Break podcast.
 Every three weeks, he guests a member and talks to them about their profession, inspirations and urgent global issues, to name just a few topics.
 The podcast is available on Spotify and Apple Podcasts.
 Summaries of the episodes are also posted on the blog.

-Kebba-Omar Jagne is currently working in the United Nations Development Program in Gambia as Accelerator Lab Lead and Head of Experimentation.
-He is the founder and CEO of the Making Our Visions and Aspirations Reality (MOVAAR) Group, an educational technology scale-up and a CIVICUS member.
-He also managed Gateways boutique consultancy.
+Kebba-Omar Jagne is the founder and CEO of the Making Our Visions and Aspirations Reality (MOVAAR) Group, an educational technology scale-up and a CIVICUS member.
+He was Accelerator Lab Lead and Head of Experimentation in the United Nations Development Program in Gambia and also managed Gateways boutique consultancy.

 Omar served in US government as the Economic/Commercial Specialist at the US Embassy in Banjul, the Gambia and during that time helped to set up the first private think tank in the Gambia, known as the Forum for the Exchange of Ideas for Development (FOREID).
 Omar served as the inaugural Next Einstein Forum Country Ambassador for Science and Technology for the Gambia (2016) and was previously a Young Fellow for the World Islamic Economic Forum (2015) and the Global Economic Symposium (2015).